Lynette Dolphin: Early life and education

 In 1937, she received the Gold Medal of the Associated Board of the Royal Schools of Music (ABRSM) and a four-year scholarship to attend the Royal Academy of Music in London.
 She was the second person from Guyana to receive that scholarship.
-She began her studies in London (Note: Philip Pilgrim won the scholarship in 1935 and William "Billy" Pilgrim received it in 1938.) in September 1939, when war was declared against Germany at the beginning of World War II (September 1, 1939, to September 2, 1945).
+She began her studies in London (Note: Philip Pilgrim won the scholarship in 1935 and William "Billy" Pilgrim received it in 1938.) in September 1939, when war was declared against Germany at the beginning of World War II (1 September 1939, to 2 September 1945).
 She was injured at the home in which she lived during a bombing raid.
 She returned to Guyana in 1941 after earning a Licentiate of the Royal Academy of Music (LRAM).
 She returned to London in 1950 to continue her studies, after which, she received her Graduate of the Royal Schools of Music (GRSM) and Associate of the Royal College of Music (ARCM) degrees.
 While a minister of cultural affairs for Guyana, she studied at the Corvallis Arts Center in 1970.
 She was sent there by the United States Department of State.

 Career

 After she graduated from the Government Training College for Teachers, she taught at the Beterverwagting Government School.
 She then St Angela's Roman Catholic School, before and after she studied in London for the first time.
-She taught music at the Queen's College in Guyana from 1943 to 1969, where she put on productions, like Gilbert and Sullivan operas, and led the school's choirs in competitions.
+She taught music at the Queen's College in Guyana from 1943 to 1969, where she put on productions, including Gilbert and Sullivan operas, and led the school's choirs in competitions.
 When she began teaching at Queen's College, she was the only woman on the staff.
 She also regularly performed as a musician.

 She worked for the government for 60 years, 25 of which was as the chair of the Department of Culture beginning in 1966, when Guyana won its independence from the United Kingdom.
 Her position required her to travel, such as to Europe and North America.
 The Department of Culture was reorganized and its name was changed to the National History and Arts Council, of which she was the chair by 1972.
-She assigned directors to various disciplines, like the Denis Williams to the Burrowes School of Art and Lavinia Williams to the National School of Dance.
+She assigned directors to various disciplines, such as Denis Williams to the Burrowes School of Art and Lavinia Williams to the National School of Dance.
 Other disciplines for which she was responsible include music, speech and drama, literature, cultural festivals and historical awareness.
 For the music department, she developed diverse programs, including folk, national, and other music of Guyana, played by string bands, steel bands, Calypsonians, and Masquerade bands.
 She worked part-time as the director of the National History of Arts Council until she retired from Queen's College, and worked for the council on a full-time basis.
 Dolphin was a patron of the Woodside Choir.
 The Umana Yana was built for the Non-Aligned Movement, which was a political and diplomatic organization that held its first meeting in Guyana in 1971.
 Dolphin prepared cultural programmes for the events.